-- Creating Life: The exact details are unclear, but he's not called the Lifemaker for nothing.
-He created the Magic World, and who knows what else besides.
+- Creating Life: The exact details are unclear, but they're not called the Lifemaker for nothing.
+They created the Magic World, and who knows what else besides.

 - Demonic Possession: Appears to have possessed Zect.
 In the present, the Lifemaker is now possessing Nagi.

 - Fallen Hero: Strongly implied.
-He's the guy that created the Magical World and fits under the second distinction of the trope.
-Asuna describes him as 'a terrible and sorrowful person.'
-Indeed, he or she is the parent of the first mage in the Pactio system and founder of the line of Ostia, Amateru.*
+They're the one that created the Magical World and fits under the second distinction of the trope.
+Asuna describes them as 'a terrible and sorrowful person.'
+Indeed, they are the parent of the first mage in the Pactio system and founder of the line of Ostia, Amateru.note

-- Hero Killer: Is by far the most powerful villain the series and his unique powers make it impossible for the inhabitants of Mundus Magicus to beat him, and even without that he almost single-handedly beat Ala-Rubra.
+- Hero Killer: Is by far the most powerful villain the series and their unique powers make it impossible for the inhabitants of Mundus Magicus to beat them, and even without that they almost single-handedly beat Ala Rubra.